Section outline

 1. Sensor detects obstacle

-2. Sensor sends a signal to the microcontroller
+2. Sends signal to microcontroller

 3. Microcontroller decides: “Turn left!”